Getting an aviation language proficiency demonstration

 - guidance material

-To learn about the latest standards, read the Advisory Circular – Aviation Language Proficiency Requirements.
+To learn about the latest standards, read the Advisory Circular – The Conduct of Aviation Language Proficiency Demonstrations.

 Information for test takers

-Be sure to read the Aviation Language Proficiency Test Guide.
-It includes sample questions and information on how you will be tested.
+Be sure to read the Guide to a Formal Aviation Language Proficiency Demonstration.
+It includes sample questions and information on how you will be assessed.